xShinnRyuu/amazon-neptune-tools/neo4j-to-neptune/readme.md

 ## Migration Process

-Migration of data from Neo4j to Neptune can now be accomplished in a few ways:
+Migration of data from Neo4j to Neptune can be accomplished in a few ways:

-### Option 1: Manual Multi-Step Process
+### Option 1: Manual Multi-Step

  1. [**Export CSV from Neo4j**](#export-csv-from-neo4j) – Use the APOC export procedures to export data from Neo4j to CSV.
  2. [**Convert CSV**](#convert-csv) – Use the `convert-csv` command-line utility to convert the exported CSV into the Neptune Gremlin bulk load CSV format.
  3. [**Bulk Load into Neptune**](#bulk-load-into-neptune-manual) – Use the Neptune bulk load API to load data into Neptune.

-### Option 2: Local Convert and Bulk Load Process
+### Option 2: Local Convert then Bulk Load

  1. [**Export CSV from Neo4j**](#export-csv-from-neo4j) – Use the APOC export procedures to export data from Neo4j to CSV.
  2. [**Convert and Bulk Load**](#convert-and-bulk-load) – Use the `convert-csv` command with either `--bulk-load-config` or the required combination of `--bucket-name`, `--neptune-endpoint`, and `--iam-role-arn` to automatically convert the CSV, upload it to S3, and initiate a bulk load into Neptune.

-### Option 3: Automatically Stream Convert and Bulk Load Process
+### Option 3: Automatically Stream and Convert then Bulk Load

  1. [**Stream and Convert CSV**](#convert-csv) – Use the `convert-csv` command with either `--dotenv-file` or all of `--uri`, `--username` and `--password` to provide Neo4j credentials and stream the data without manually exporting it.
  2. [**Bulk Load**](#convert-and-bulk-load) - Specify either `--bulk-load-config` or the required combination of `--bucket-name`, `--neptune-endpoint`, and `--iam-role-arn`as the bulk load parameters.